Mr Motivator

-Derrick Errol Evans (born 15 November 1952), better known as Mr Motivator, is a Jamaican-born British fitness instructor.
+Derrick Errol Evans (born 15 November 1952), better known as Mr Motivator, is a British fitness instructor.
 He rose to fame in 1993 through appearances on the UK breakfast television show GMTV, where he performed live fitness sessions and offered tips and advice to viewers.
 Following the rise in popularity of his fitness sessions, he released a number of fitness and workout videos in the 1990s.

 Early life

 Evans was born on 15 November 1952 in Manchester Parish, Jamaica, to a single mother who gave him away when he was three months old.
 His adoptive father, Stanford Rose, was a farmer on a small farm in Jamaica.
-Evans said he was sexually abused as a child.
 In 1961, his adoptive family moved to Leicester in the UK, where his father worked as a labourer in a knitwear factory.
 His mother, Teresa, left the UK after two years because of the climate, but his adoptive father stayed until Evans was 17.